pbauerochse/youtrack-worklog-viewer/README.md

 * two color schemes: light and dark

 # Important changes
+* **v2.7.2**
+  * Fixed a bug reading the correct version from most recent releases
+  * Updated dependencies
+  * Added release for Apple Silicon CPUs
 * **v2.7.1**
   * Added an indicator on issues with an estimate, to show how much time of the estimate was already spent
   * optimized detail view